AET-CS/aet-cs.github.io/white/ML/calendar.md

 - 12/17/2024 (Tuesday)
 	- Work on Report due this week
 	- Be sure to consult specification from last class and [rubric](./jupyter-reports.pdf)
+	- PANDOC update.
+Looks like "sudo apt-get install texlive texlive-xetex pandoc" will get it working